locdirect/ldbuild/README.md

 ldbuild
 =======

-Windows command line command to trigger LocDirect build and automatically download the build data files
+Windows command line command to trigger LocDirect build and automatically download the build data files.
+For more information on how to setup a build in LocDirect see [docs](http://docs.localizedirect.com/display/docs/Command+line+build)

 When you execute the ldbuild.exe you need to provide the following information: